uclahs-cds/package-moPepGen/docs/vignette.md

 ### Shortening FASTA headers

 Some search engines have limits on how long the database FASTA headers can be.
 The headers of moPepGen's variant FASTA files could be very long, because the same peptide can be called from different transcripts.
-We provide a shortening strategy by replacing all FASTA headers into a UUID and storing the mapping information into a `.dict` file with the same prefix.
+We provide a shortening approach by replacing all FASTA headers with UUIDs and storing the mapping information into a `.dict` file with the same prefix.

 ```shell
 moPepGen encodeFasta \